-- type NewMutex Mutex; - type PrintableMutex struct {Mutex }.
+- type NewMutex Mutex; - type PrintableMutex struct{Mutex}.

-Now NewMutux is equal to Mutex, but is does not have any of the methods of Mutex.
+NewMutex is equal to Mutex, but it does not have any of the methods of Mutex.
 In other words its method set is empty.
 But PrintableMutex has inherited the method set from Mutex.
-In the words of [14]:
+The Go term for this is embedding.
+In the words of [10]: